ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

 # [fit] tarballs are huge!
-# [fit] couch runs faster without them
+# [fit] couch runs better without them
 # [fit] base64 decoding is work.

 ^ Binary blobs don't belong in dbs that need to base64 encode them.
+Also, they bloated the db to the point where view gen & compaction took forever.
+It also took a long time to replicate.

 ----